On April 21st, 2020, CanPath announced the launch of its COVID-19 Initiative in support of national COVID-19 related

-CanPath has been awarded $2.6 million from the Canadian Institutes of Health Research (CIHR) and Canada’s COVID-19 Immunity Task Force for its SUPPORT-Canada Initiative.
+CanPath was awarded $2.6 million by the Canadian Institutes of Health Research (CIHR) and Canada’s COVID-19 Immunity Task Force for its SUPPORT-Canada Initiative.
 The initiative, titled SUrveying Prospective Population cOhorts for COVID-19 pRevalence and ouTcomes in Canada (SUPPORT-Canada), aims to capture data and biospecimens to enable population-level surveillance of COVID-19.

-SUPPORT-Canada will be built out from CanPath, Canada’s largest population cohort, in partnership with the Toronto-based University Health Network (UHN), along with support from numerous research platforms, industry collaborators and service providers.
+SUPPORT-Canada is built out from CanPath, Canada’s largest population cohort, in partnership with the Toronto-based University Health Network (UHN), along with support from numerous research platforms, industry collaborators and service providers.

 By working with population cohorts, patient cohorts and healthcare worker cohorts, SUPPORT-Canada aims to: